 Exploratory Test Documentation

 There seems to be a lot of misunderstandings in what to document during Exploratory Testing.
 The documents produced at the various stages of Exploratory Testing include charters, test notes, bug logs and de-brief reports.
-Examples of these will be provided during the workshop and participants will be encouraged to produce their own versions during the practical sessions and be shown how to adapt them for their own organisations.
+Examples of these will be provided during the workshop and participants will be encouraged to produce their own versions during the practical sessions.

 Performing Exploratory Testing

-During the workshop participants will be working individually, in pairs or in teams.
 This session looks at how effectively to perform Exploratory Testing not only as individuals but also as a “paired testing session” and a “team testing session”.
 Participants will understand and appreciate how to be more motivated and encouraged when working with others and how this can increase effectiveness in finding bugs.
-The tester’s style analysis can be used to identify what type of tester you are and what type of people you prefer working with.

 Managing Exploratory Testing